saaniia/JobLens-MIT/README.md

-# JobLens-MIT
+JobLens-MIT

-A Vite + React + TypeScript demo application (shadcn-style UI) for exploring job listings, company profiles, and model-based predictions.
-This repository was created as a student project and includes a local SQLite snapshot (`project.db`) along with a written project report.

-This README expands on the original summary: it covers the project goals, architecture, data, how to run the app locally, and guidance for contributors and maintainers.

----
+JobLens-MIT is a Vite + React + TypeScript demo application built to explore placement and recruitment data across Manipal Institute of Technology (MIT) campuses in India.
+The application provides a unified interface to browse companies, job roles, eligibility criteria, and placement-related insights, along with a simple model-based eligibility prediction workflow.

 ## Project overview